 Winner of the Palme D'or at the 2013 Cannes Film Festival,

 Blue is the Warmest Color stars Léa Seydoux and Adèle Exarchopoulos as two young French women who begin a passionate relationship.
 This one is also pretty steamy, earning an NC-17 rating.
 Streaming on Netflix.
 Available to rent on Amazon, Vudu, and iTunes.
 8 'In the Mood for Love' (Honk Kong)

 Wong Kar-wai's romantic drama tells the story of a man (Tony Leung) and a woman (Maggie Cheung) whose spouses are having an affair.
 The two then slowly develop feelings for one other.
 The film premiered at the 2000 Cannes Film Festival where Leung won Best Actor, the first Hong Kong actor to win the award at Cannes.

-Much like Parasite, Casa Grande explores the class divide between rich and poor, though here there's more young adult romance and less, well...no spoilers for Parasite, just watch it.
+Parasite, Casa Grande explores the class divide between rich and poor, though here there's more young adult romance and less, well...no spoilers for Parasite, just watch it.
 2015's Casa Grande takes place in Rio de Janeiro and follows Jean, a young man whose wealthy family is on a downward spiral, but maybe that's not such a bad deal, as it leads him to Luiza.
+Available on iTunes.